Božo Milanović: Biography

-He had the important role as one of the representatives of Istria at the Peace Conference in Paris in 1946, at which the fate of Istria after the war was decided.
-Data collected by Msgr.
-Božo Milanović, Zvonimir Brumnić and other Croatian priests were one of the main arguments why Istria belongs to Croatia, (at the time part of Yugoslavia).
-The borders were agreed by the Paris Peace Agreement in 1947: Trieste went to Italy, Istria passed to Yugoslavia.
-The main document that was used in Paris by the priests was the Spomenica hrvatskog svećenstva u Istri Savezničkoj komisiji za razgraničenje Julijske krajine.
-It was brought to Pazin on February 12, 1946.
-The document was brought there by the Zbor svećenika sv.
-Pavla za Istru ("Choir of St. Paul's Priests for Istria") and was signed by President Tomo Banko, Secretary Miro Bulešić, councilors Božo Milanović, Leopold Jurca, Josip Pavlišić, Antun Cukarić and Srećko Štifanić, as well as 48 board members.
-In the document, the priests showed all the horrors that the Croats, including the priests, endured from the Italians from 1918 up to 1943.

 In Trieste in 1946, he started the newspaper Gore srca!.

 Milanović was the director of the seminary gymnasium of Pazin from 1947 to 1968; and the director of the Theological College in Pazin from 1955 to 1965.

 In 1962, he received an honorary doctorate in theology from the University of Zagreb.

 After Istria passed to Yugoslavia, many (Croatian) Istrian populists (such as Mate Peteh), as well as priests, were targeted by the Yugoslavian authorities.
 Priest Miroslav Bulešić was brutally killed, and to this day the body of the priest Francesco Bonifacio has not been found.
 Božo Milanović himself was called an enemy of the state.